penguin-academy/code-conventions/email.md

 ### Receive the API Key

+We are using a set of two API Key.
+One for the Server - a production API Key - and one for the developer - a dev API Key.

+#### Production API Key

-Please create exactly one API key per client.
+Please create exactly one Production API key per client.
 Do not share API keys between clients.
 Double check on the API Key Page that no key exists yet.
 Goto Settings > API Keys (https://app.sendgrid.com/settings/api_keys)

-*In case there is already an API Key, you are in trouble.
-You should go and check who has it because you can't get it from Sendgrid anymore.
+*In case there is already an API Key and you don't have it, you are in trouble.
+You should go and check who has it or where it is (probably it's a good idea to look in the server env variables - eg. heroku ) because you can't get it from Sendgrid anymore.
 Only continue to create an additional key if you really can't find the existing one.*

 1) In the sidebar goto: EMAIL API > Integration Guide (or directly access https://app.sendgrid.com/guide/integrate).
 2) Select your setup method and your programming language if required.
 3) Once you see the instructions, under "Create your API key", enter `<clientname>` as API Key Name and press "Create Key".
 This will create a key with restricted access to only allow to send emails. (that is probably what you want!)

+Add this API Key to the production Server (and any other servers like staging environments).
+DO NOT share this API key with anyone.

+#### Developer API Key

+Please create one Developer API Key *per lab request*!
+Ensure to delete the API key after the request is completed.
+You are responsible for this.

+Follow the steps above to create a second API key.
+But enter `<clientname>-#<request-id>` as API Key Name.
-Share the API key with the developers who need it.
+Share the API Key with the developers who need it using the lab sharing functionality.
 You probably also want to share the instructions.